paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-047-uniform-code-of-military-justice.md

 (18) The term “special trial counsel” means a judge advocate detailed as a special trial counsel in accordance with [section 824a of this title](./chapter-047-uniform-code-of-military-justice.md#section-824a) (article 24a) and includes a judge advocate appointed as a lead special trial counsel pursuant to [section 1044f(a)(2) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section1044f/a/2&num=0&edition=prelim).

 ### Statutory Notes

-#### Amendment of Paragraph (17)(A)
-Pub.
-L. 117–263, div.
-A, title V, § 541(b), Dec.
-23, 2022, 136 Stat.
-2580, provided that, effective Jan.
-1, 2025, and applicable with respect to offenses that occur after that date, paragraph (17)(A) of this section is amended:

-(1) by striking “or”; and

-(2) by striking “of this title” and inserting “, or the standalone offense of sexual harassment punishable under section 934 (article 134) of this title in each instance in which a formal complaint is made and such formal complaint is substantiated in accordance with regulations prescribed by the Secretary concerned”.

-See 2022 Amendment note below.

 | Historical and Revision Notes |  |  |
 | --- | --- | --- |